-- 1.1 In June 1993, a detailed Agricultural Land Classification, (ALC), survey was carried out on 2.44 hectares of land to the north-east of Faversham in Kent.
+- 1.1 In June 1993, a detailed Agricultural Land Classification, (ALC), survey was carried out on 0.83 hectares of land to the north-east of Faversham in Kent.
 ADAS was commissioned by MAFF's Land Use Planning Unit to determine the quality of agricultural land under consideration for inclusion in the Swale Borough Local Plan. - 1.2 The survey was conducted by members of the Resource Planning Team, Guildford Statutory Group at an observation density of slightly greater than one boring per hectare.
-A total of 4 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
+A total of 3 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
 These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture.

-At the time of survey, the site was under overgrown grassland with many weeds.
+At the time of survey, the site was under permanent grassland being grazed by sheep.